Skip to main content

 How long does it take to recoup the cost of buying a tank?

-For a typical 500 gallon home heating customer, the difference between leased-tank and owner-operator pricing is often 30–80 cents per gallon, depending on the regional market.
-At 700 annual gallons that works out to a few hundred dollars per year in savings, with payback in roughly 5–10 years on a residential tank purchase.
-Heavier users see faster payback.
+It depends on your usage, your local price gap, and whether you have competing dealers to shop.
+For a typical 500 gallon home-heating customer, the difference between leased-tank and owner pricing is often 30–80 cents per gallon depending on the regional market.
+At roughly 700 annual gallons that is a few hundred dollars a year, putting payback around 5–10 years on a residential tank purchase.
+Heavier users, and customers in competitive markets, recoup faster; light users or single-dealer areas may never come out ahead.

 Can I switch propane suppliers if I rent my tank?